Learning Generative Models for Lumped Rainfall-Runoff Modeling: Numerical Experiments and Results

-The spatial distribution pattern of the test KGE score of the generative model-based instances is shown in Figure \ref{fig_KGE_map}a.
-The model instances of the catchments in the Pacific Mountain Systems and Appalachian Highlands regions (i.e., the west and east coasts of the US) generally have good predictive performance.
-Catchments with negative KGE values were mostly found in the Interior Plains, Rocky Mountain System, and Intermontane Plateaus (i.e., central and western US).
-The spatial distribution pattern of the difference between the generative model-based instances and the best lumped model instances, in terms of test KGE value, is shown in \ref{fig_KGE_map}b.
-The result shows that these two sets of model instances generally had comparable performance in the Pacific Mountain Systems and Appalachian Highlands regions, and in the other regions the generative model-based instances could perform significantly worse.
+The spatial distribution pattern of the difference between the generative model and the best lumped models, in terms of test KGE values, is shown in Figure \ref{fig_KGE_map}b.
+The results indicate that these two sets of model instances generally had comparable performance in the Pacific Mountain Systems and Appalachian Highlands regions.
+However, the generative model could perform significantly worse in other regions.